xieyuheng/threaded-code-interpreter/README.md

 ## play

-you do not have to fork this repo to learn it,
+no need to fork this repo,

 you can simply copy the code and play with it,

-and create your own repo,

 if you add something new worth sharing,